pfunks/TCTest/test_faq.md

 ## Can I create a Steem account without an email and phone number?

-The only way to have an account created via Steemit.com is to supply your email and phone number, but if you are willing to pay your own signup fee - then there are other ways to create a new account on the blockchain.
+The only way to have an account created via Steemit.com is to supply your email and phone number.
+If you are willing to pay your own signup fee though, then there are other ways to create a new account on the blockchain.

 If you are not sure how to do this, you can ask for help in the Steemit chat #help channel.